AndreasBaschir/NexXt-Anna/README.md

 ![NexXt ANA Logo](logo.jpg)

-**NexX Ana**'s purpose is to enhance the **Customer Satisfaction Rate (CSAT)**.
+**NexXt ANA's** purpose is to enhance the **Customer Satisfaction Rate (CSAT)**.
 It aims to achieve this through an advanced **multi-agent artificial intelligence** system that analyzes customer and operator conversations in real time and offers **personalized recommendations** for call center operators.
 This approach not only improves the customer experience but also significantly reduces **operational costs (OPEX)**, particularly those associated with training new employees.

 ## Core Functionality